bmac929/liri-node-app/README.md

 4. Enter one of the previous commands in the "random.txt" file
 ![Do What It Says Command] (C:\Users\B-Mac\Desktop\CBC\Homework\liri-node-app\DWISCommand)
-![Do What It Says Results] (C:\Users\B-Mac\Desktop\CBC\Homework\liri-node-app\DWISResults) In addtion to the the 3 APIs stated, Liri also uses moment.js, axios, and FS.
+![Do What It Says Results] (C:\Users\B-Mac\Desktop\CBC\Homework\liri-node-app\DWISResults) In addtion to the the 3 APIs stated, Liri also uses moment.js, axios, dotenv, and FS.

 If you have any difficulty please email me at bmac929@yahoo.com